codebar/tutorials/sinatra/lesson1/tutorial.md

 Our previous block of code ran when we `get` a request to the `/` address, and this new one runs when we `get` a request to the `/about` address.

-Start up our server again with `ruby server.rb`, and navigate to `http://localhost:4567/about`- we've created a new page.
+Start up our server again with `ruby app.rb`, and navigate to `http://localhost:4567/about`- we've created a new page.
 Navigate back to `http://localhost:4567/`, our first page is still there.